Displagent/displagent-docs/docs/dashboard-slideshows/delete-dashboard-slideshow.md

+---
+title: Delete Dashboard Slideshow
+description: A detailed guide on how to delete a Dashboard Slideshow in Displagent.
+---

 # Delete Dashboard Slideshow

 To delete a Dashboard Slideshow, go the main Dashboard Slideshows Table, scroll to the far-right of the table, and click the slideshow row's `trash` button.
 A confirmation popup will appear asking you if you are sure that you want to delete the Dashboard Slideshow.
 Confirm the deletion.